pingcap/website/markdown-pages/terms/legal/tidb-cloud-services-agreement.md

 </div>

-## 2. egistration and Your Account
+## 2. Registration and Your Account

 <div class="customize-indentation">